dagster-io/dagster/docs/sections/tutorial/execute_pipeline.rst

     Loading repository...
     Serving on http://127.0.0.1:3000

-You should be able to navigate to http://127.0.0.1:3000/p/hello_cereal_pipeline/explore in your web browser and view your pipeline.
+You should be able to navigate to http://127.0.0.1:3000/pipeline/hello_cereal_pipeline/ in your web browser and view your pipeline.
 It isn't very interesting yet, because it only has one node.

 .. thumbnail:: hello_cereal_figure_one.png

-Clicking on the "Execute" tab (http://127.0.0.1:3000/p/hello_world_pipeline/execute) and you'll see the two-paned view below.
+Click on the "Playground" tab and you'll see the two-paned view below.

 .. thumbnail:: hello_cereal_figure_two.png

-The left hand pane is empty here, but in more complicated pipelines, this is where you'll be able to edit pipeline configuration on the fly.
+The top pane is empty here, but in more complicated pipelines, this is where you'll be able to edit pipeline configuration on the fly.

-The right hand pane shows the concrete execution plan corresponding to the logical structure of the pipeline -- which also only has one node, ``hello_cereal.compute``.
+The bottom pane shows the concrete execution plan corresponding to the logical structure of the pipeline -- which also only has one node, ``hello_cereal.compute``.

 Click the "Start Execution" button to execute this plan directly from dagit.
 A new window should